2 Samuel 6 – David Brings the Ark of God into Jerusalem

 iv.
 “It is not new things we need, but new fire.”
 (John Wesley)

 v.
 The Philistines transported the ark on a cart in 1 Samuel 6:10-11.
 They got away with it because they were Philistines, but God expected more from His people.
-Israel was to take their example from God’s Word, not from the innovations of the Philistines.
+The Israelites were to take their example from God’s word, not from the innovations of the Philistines.

 b.
-Uzzah and Ahio, the sons of Abinadab, drove the new cart: The meaning of the names of these sons of Abinadab paint a meaningful picture.
+Uzzah and Ahio, the sons of Abinadab, drove the new cart: The meaning of the names of these sons of Abinadab paints a meaningful picture.
 Uzzah means “strength” and Ahio means “friendly.”

 c.
 Then David and all the house of Israel played music before the LORD: Judging from the importance of the occasion and all the instruments mentioned, this was quite a production.
 The atmosphere was joyful, exciting, and engaging.
 The problem was that none of it pleased God because it was all in disobedience to His word.

 i.
 We are often tempted to judge a worship experience by how it makes us feel.
 But when we realize that worship is about pleasing God, we are driven to His word, so we can know how He wants to be worshipped.